 The APD community survey includes questions on service delivery, targeted enforcement, how safe residents feel in their homes and neighborhoods, the professionalism and courtesy of department staff, and more.
 It also offers respondents the opportunity to share comments and feedback with APD administration.

-The survey is available in several different formats:
+The survey is available in two formats:

 · In the form of a ‘hard copy’ or paper version, distributed at various community events and in our lobby.